Why the rule of space is so powerful in photography composition

 What is the rule of space in photography?

-It’s a composition decision to include or exclude empty space in an image, also known as negative space or white space.
-The rule of space also guides us on:
+The rule of space is a composition decision to include or exclude empty space in an image, also known as negative space or white space.
+It also guides us on:

 • Where to include space and